Unmasking Address Fraud: How to Spot it — and Stop it — Once and for All

-Picture this: as a merchant, you're contacted by a customer who is demanding a refund for items they never received.
+Picture this: you’re an online merchant, and you're contacted by a customer who is demanding a refund for items they never received.

-Naturally, you try to verify information about the transaction.
+Naturally, you try to verify the information the customer provides about the transaction.
 You check the address to authenticate the buyer’s identity… but the addresses don’t match.
-When you look a closer at the account in question, other details seem to have been changed without the customer’s knowledge.
+When you look a little closer, other details seem to have been changed without the customer’s knowledge.

 Your buyer might’ve been hit by an address fraud scheme.
 This isn’t a new trick by any stretch of the imagination.
 But, given the rise of digital commerce, its frequency and scope have increased significantly in recent years.